neubot/neubot/doc/neubot.1.rst

 requests the first segment using the lowest bitrate representation.
-During the download of the first segment, the client calculates the estimated available bandwidth of the downloaded segment by dividing the size of segment in kbit by the elapsed download time in second.
+During the download of the first segment, the client calculates the estimated available bandwidth of the downloaded segment by dividing the size of segment in kbit by the download time in second.
 If the download lasted less than two seconds, the client requests a bigger next segment; otherwise, if the download lasted more than two seconds, the client requests a smaller next segment.